 French Cuisine Traditional French cuisine abounds in the province of Québec, as well as some not-so-traditional foods that have become Canadian-French specialties.
 Salmon pie, brown sugar and maple syrup pie, foies grois (duck liver) and a hearty, very popular dish called poutine, that consists of fries and cheese curds smothered in brown gravy.

 Our Sainte-Foy hotel near Quebec City offers free Express Start breakfast daily and premium guestroom amenities, such as wood floors and granite countertops in our spacious bathrooms.
-We also offer a complimentary seasonal shuttle from June 24 to October 12, from the hotel to the city center.
+We also offer a complimentary seasonal shuttle from June 23 to October 11, from the hotel to Old Quebec.
 Our outdoor hot tub is open from mid-June to September.